Do you want to learn how to start an email list? Building an email list is worth your effort.

 This technique may seem obvious but is often overlooked.
 A simple “thank you” email maybe that little thing that makes your customers remember you.

 Step 6-Design A Freebie

 People love getting freebies.
 Offering someone an unexpected gift is one of the quickest ways to form a bond with that person.
-Instant love and connection happens.
-So using a freebie is a great to start building your email list.
+Instant love and connection happen.
+So using a freebie is great to start building your email list.

 Here are a few common types of opt-in freebies:

 If you’re feeling stumped and not sure what kind of freebie would be ideal for your customers – here’s a great question to ask yourself: